shellscape/mocha-chrome/README.md

 ### Third-Party Reporters

-Third party reporters are currently supported, but support is planned.
-Contributoion on that effort is of course welcome.
+Third party reporters are not currently supported, but support is planned.
+Contribution on that effort is of course welcome.

 ## Continuous Integration